nnhjy/julia-introduction/README.md

 **All systems**:

+Start a Julia session.
-Install the `IJulia` package by pasting the following two
+Install the `IJulia` package by pasting the following two:

 ```julia
 using Pkg